Metal Matrix Composites

 Design GoalValue Enhancement of SiC Powders

-Thermal ManagementSupports rapid, efficient heat transfer and heat dissipation; can reduce thermal gradients in engineered systems
+Thermal ManagementSupports heat transfer and heat dissipation design goals; can reduce thermal gradients in engineered systems

-Low Thermal ExpansionReduces dimensional mismatch and thermal-cycling stress; provides reliable creep resistance
+Low Thermal ExpansionHelps reduce dimensional mismatch and thermal-cycling stress; can also support dimensional stability and creep resistance

 Wear ResistanceAdds ceramic hardness and abrasion resistance for components exposed to friction, sliding, or contact wear

-Chemical StabilitySupports resistance to oxidation, corrosion, and environmental attack; compatible with most metals and lubricants
+Chemical StabilitySupports resistance to oxidation, corrosion, and environmental attack; broadly compatible with metals and lubricants (evaluation required)

 In MMC development, powder chemistry alone is not enough.
 Particle size, particle size distribution, shape, surface characteristics, purity, density, and lot-to-lot consistency can influence flowability, packing behavior, matrix distribution, part density, reactivity, and compatibility with the selected metal system.